How do I pull my engine or PTO if I don’t have a hoist?

-Need to pull a four-cylinder or smaller engine?
-Can’t get access to a 3-ton overhead hoist on a power trolley?
-Here are some ideas we’ve come across to help pull your engine.
+If you can’t get access to a 3-ton overhead hoist on a power trolley, here are some ideas we’ve seen used to pull engines and PTOs.
 None are recommended as ideal.
 Some aren’t even recommended!

 - Rent a cherry picker or floor crane from a rental center.